BarbDMC/BarbDMC/README.md

 # Hello there, I'm Barbara Morantes

 - I'm a Full Stack developer that wants to use technology to build useful solutions that will enhance people's lives by maximizing the effect that technology can provide 👩🏽‍💻.
-- I'm a communicative, persistent 👩🏽‍💻, and self-taught person 📚.
+- I'm a communicative 👂🏽📢, persistent 👩🏽‍💻, and self-taught person 📚.
 - who always stays up-to-date with industry trends in order to provide better solutions. 💯 .
 - Because of this, I've been learning technologies like JavaScript, AngularJS, NodeJS, and MongoDB in order to collaborate in the education sector.
 - In addition, I want to keep developing myself since I want to contribute to fields like volunteering, E-learning, and accessibility.